EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 If there is only a single item, then remove the braces (`use test::A;`for example).

-This lint is "allow" by default because it is only enforcing a stylistic choice.
+This lint is “allow” by default because it is only enforcing a stylistic choice.

 [unused-lifetimes](#unused-lifetimes)